simp/pupmod-simp-rsyslog/REFERENCE.md

 ### rsyslog::template::plugin

-Add template plugins to the rsyslog configuration file.

 **NOTE:** Plugins are **as-is**.
 This means that you will only supply the plugin name and assume that the plugin has already been loaded by RSyslog.